mitchallen/playing-card-rank/README.md

 ## Usage

-This module returns an object that has thirteend frozen and unique properties that can be used to represent playing card ranks:
+This module returns an object that has thirteen frozen and unique properties that can be used to represent playing card ranks:

 * __ACE__